New articles by Jennifer Marohasy…

 Jennifer Marohasy has written many articles on a range of issues relating to the natural environment beginning in 1989 with her first scientific publication on the insect fauna of a Madagascan daisy.
+More recently she has started writing about FOI and implications of restricting access to scientific information.

 She has recently researched the application of artificial intelligence to rainfall forecasting with a summary of findings published in the magazine Meteorological Technology International (August 2012), download here.